codeconsortium/CCDNMessageMessageBundle/README.md

 ## Description:

-This is a MessageBundle for Symfony (>= 2.1.x) for sending and receiving private message.

-## Description:

-This is a private messaging system as a bundle for Symfony (2.0.11).
+This is a private messaging system as a bundle for use in a Symfony2 project for sending and receiving private message.

 Send and receive private messages as part of a symfony2 powered website.